Funeral service will be held Saturday for Daniel Parmertor

 “Everyone is here for each other,” Senior Garrett Szalay said.
 “But a lot of us are moving on.”

-Authorities say T.J.
-Lane, 17, is responsible and charged him with three counts of aggravated murder, two of attempted aggravated murder and one of felonious assault.
-The latter is related to the student who was "nicked in the ear" by a bullet, according to Geauga County Prosecuting Attorney David Joyce.
+The person who authorities say is responsible, 17-year-old T.J.
+Lane, was charged Thursday afternoon with three counts of aggravated murder, two of attempted aggravated murder and one of felonious assault, the latter related to an individual who was “nicked in the ear” by a bullet, according to Geauga County Prosecuting Attorney David Joyce.

-Friday marked the first full school day since the incident, a return that administrators and staff touted as key to helping people through the healing process.
+Friday marks the first full school day since the incident, a return that administrators and staff touted as key to helping people through the healing process.

-Staff spent two days working on the transition and expressed confidence that they'll be ready to provide comfort and support to those still trying to make sense of this week's carnage, School superintendent Joseph Bergant said.
+School superintendent Joseph Bergant said that staff spent two days working on the transition, expressing confidence that they’ll be ready to provide comfort and support to those still trying to make sense of this week’s carnage.

-Frank Hall, an assistant football coach and study hall teacher who chased the gunman from the school, said Thursday it was important that students and staff return -- if for no other reason than to "show that terror and evil do not win out."
+Frank Hall, an assistant football coach and study hall teacher who chased the gunman from the school, said Thursday it was important that students and staff return – if for no other reason than to show that “show that terror and evil do not win out.”

-"I'm here to tell you that tomorrow our schools will be open, our teachers will be there, our administration will be there, our parents and community, but more important our children will be there," Hall said.
+“I’m here to tell you that tomorrow our schools will be open, our teachers will be there, our administration will be there, our parents and community, but more important our children will be there,” said Hall.

 Meanwhile, the legal process continues.

-Joyce, the prosecuting attorney, filed charges against Lane on Thursday in juvenile court.
-The defendant's next court appearance will be Tuesday and a hearing scheduled for March 19 will discuss a motion to transfer his case to an adult court.
+Joyce, the prosecuting attorney, filed charges against Lane around 3:40 p.m.
+Thursday in juvenile court.
+After the defendant’s next court appearance next Tuesday, a March 19 hearing is scheduled that is tied to a motion to transfer his case to an adult court.

 The murder charges state that the teenager “purposely and with prior calculation and design” fatally shot three people while at Chardon High.